-However, the repair and preservation works for which you can access your neighbour's property are as follows:
+The types of repair and preservation works for which you can access your neighbour's property are as follows:

-- Maintenance, repair or renewal of the property;
+- maintenance, repair or renewal of the property;

-- Clearance, repair or renewal of any drain, sewer, pipe, or cable;
+- clearance, repair or renewal of any drain, sewer, pipe, or cable;

 If your neighbours are friendly, they will have no issue with allowing you onto their property to carry out repair and preservation work.
 However, if they do refuse, you can apply to the court for an order of access.